riyo222za/portfolio-web/readme.md

           You will also create the styling for the header and footer here, as you can then use these across the pages.
     - Create a {insert page name}.css style sheet to control those elements of the content other than the header and footer here.
         - we can can then style those elements independently to the header and footer.
+    - The :root and html tag in the main.css file creates a root styling which will then be applied to all the other style sheets.
+        - In the reset.css style sheet the default font becomes 16px, then inside of the actual root set the font size to 62.5%, this then makes the font size 10px.
+        - This allows the rem font measurement to be easy to use as it is 1.6 * 10px = 16px.
+        - When you use rem you can use unit-less line height.
+Google the rule of thumb measurements for the line height based on what value rem you used. e.g. default font = 16px
+               In the root you set font-size to 62.5% Font now becomes 10px
+               set font size in elements to 1.6rem which equals 16px then line height rule of thumb is 1.75

 ----------------------------------------------------